jbasc0/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+1. Project 3: Around The U.S.

--This project is made so all the elements are displayed correctly on popular screen sizes.

--use of grid and media queries
+2. The project provides the user with several images from around the US that were explored by Jacques Cousteau.

+3. List of technologies used:

+- BEM Methodology
+- flexbox
+- grid
+- buttons
+- hover
+- media quaries
+- hover pseudo classes
 - [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)

+4. [Link to the project on Github]